-There is an increasing interest in the conduct of clinical trials in Thailand and other ASEAN countries.
-Know more about Potential with Clinical Trial Sites in Asia & West.
 Among 10 ASEAN countries, Thailand has registered the highest number of clinical trials in the region.
-Moreover, an increasingly greater number of BA/BE studies are being performed for Thailand submission.
-Being such a preferred destination to conduct clinical trials, an interest in understanding the regulatory process involved is quite expected.
+Moreover, an increasing number of BA/BE studies are being performed.
+Thailand, being such a preferred destination to conduct clinical trials, an interest in understanding the regulatory process involved is quite expected.

-We receive queries often from pharmaceutical companies and clinical research organizations asking about the approvals needed, processes involved, and time is taken to obtain such approvals.
-Here is a crisp summary of what a general regulatory scenario will be when one intends to conduct clinical studies in Thailand.
+We receive queries, often from pharmaceutical companies and clinical research organizations, asking about the approvals needed, processes involved, and time is taken to obtain such approvals.

 2.2 Timelines for EC approval